zbwade/navigation_drl/REPORT.md

 The below displays the performance of the agent during training.
 The agent solved the environment after 444 episodes, ultimately achieving and average score of 14.05 over 100 episodes.

 ![results](trained_agent.png)

+### Ideas for Future Work
+The immediate next steps for future work will be implementing Duelling DQN architecture and experience replay.